Diacius/webhook-escpos/README.md

 ## Use Cases
 This works with Uptime Kuma, and can be setup as a notification, so your printer can print out status reports.
-Currently image and barcode printing is limited to the Pipsta/AP1400, this will be fixed soon.
+Currently image and barcode printing is limited to the Pipsta/AP1400, as it uses the Able Systems specific Single Dot Line graphics mode.

 ## Running
 You _can_ run it with the flask development server like this and it will work fine, but you probably shouldn't do this for production:
 `python3 -m flask run -h **your.devices.ip.address**` (you need to include -h to allow requests from your local network)

-Allowing access to the internet is **not recommended**, my code isn't perfect and the flask development shouldn't be used in production!
+Allowing access to the internet is **not recommended**, my code isn't perfect and the Flask development server shouldn't be used in production!

 ## Printer support